nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

 collapse_samples <- function(taxon_table,metadata,group,fun=sum,
                              convertToRelativeAbundance=FALSE){
   # function to collapse the samples in an oTU table with a defined function(fun)  based on a group in metadata
-  # taxon_table - a matrix count table with samples as rows and features/OTUs as columns
+  # taxon_table [MATRIX] - a matrix count table with samples as rows and features/OTUs as columns
-  # metadata - a dataframe to containing the group to collapse samples by.
-Sample names must be the rownames of the metadata
+  # metadata [DATAFRAME] - a dataframe to containing the group to collapse samples by.
+  #                        Sample names must be the rownames of the metadata
-  # group - an independent factor variable within the metadata to collapse the samples by
+  # group [STRING] - an independent factor variable within the metadata to collapse the samples by
-  # fun - a function without brackets to apply in order to collapse the samples
+  # fun   [FUNCTION] - a function without brackets to apply in order to collapse the samples
-  # convertToRelativeAbundance - a boolean set to TRUE OR FALSE if the taxon_table shout be converted to relative abundance
+  # convertToRelativeAbundance [BOOLEAN] - a boolean set to TRUE OR FALSE if the taxon_table shout
-  # default is FALSE
+  #                                        be converted to relative abundance default is FALSE.

   common.ids <- intersect(rownames(taxon_table),rownames(metadata))
   metadata <- droplevels(metadata[common.ids,,drop=FALSE])
   taxon_table <- taxon_table[common.ids,,drop=FALSE]